 College classes taken by high school students at local colleges or universities or online at no cost to their families.
 (School districts pay tuition.)
 Students earn both high school and college credit.
 PSEO is available to students in grades 9-12 who meet certain criteria.
-Beginning in academic year 2014-2015, PSEO will become part of CC+.
+Beginning in academic year 2014-2015, PSEO became College Credit Plus.

 The Early College Academy

 A Washington State Community College early college option that allows outstanding high school students to enroll in WSCC classes.
-The Academy program is a CC+ program created by the state of Ohio and is a partnership among Washington State, the high school, and the student and his or her family.
+The Academy program is a College Credit Plus program created by the state of Ohio and is a partnership among Washington State, the high school, and the student and his or her family.